RobinsonZ/blog/content/posts/static-redirects.md

 }),
 ```

-And the `webpack.config.js` file is just Javascript, so I can actually package it up into a function:
+And the `webpack.config.js` file is just JavaScript, so I can actually package it up into a function:

 ```js
 const clientRedirect = (slug, target) =>